 I remember sitting in pain on the toilet afterward as my colon expelled a whole lot of blood.
 It lasted for what seemed like an hour, but when it was over, I looked at my husband and said, "This isn’t a mistake.
 I know that now."

 I don’t remember a lot of what happened after that, but I do remember waking up to my new life sans-colon.
 I was in pain, but it was a different kind of pain.
 My body was no longer focused on attacking my diseased organ.
-I have not mourned that colon since that day–in fact, I say good riddance!
-I love my j-pouch.
+I have not mourned my colon since that day – in fact, I say good riddance!
+I love my J-pouch.
 And I would totally go through the surgery over again if I had to.